lurifaxel/moonlander/README.md

   - **Dust**: `spawnSmoke`/`updateSmoke`/`drawSmoke` emit from the **terrain** at the **exhaust ray impact** (`findThrusterImpact()`).
 Proximity controls emission density, size, and opacity.
   - **Debris**: `spawnExplosion` + `updateDebris` + `drawDebris` on crash.
   - **Confetti**: `spawnWinFx` + `updateWinFx` + `drawWinFx` on success.
+- **Black holes**
+  - Stored on `terrain.blackHoles` (editor) and cloned into `activeBlackHoles` for play.
+The editor placements are serialized alongside terrain voxels.
+  - `computeBlackHoleAcceleration()` applies falloff-capped gravity to the lander, bombs, debris, dust, and blast smoke. `findBlackHoleCapture()` detects event-horizon entry for ships and particles.
+  - `consumeLanderIntoBlackHole()` creates the singularity death sequence without deforming terrain, and `absorbBombIntoBlackHole()` swallows bombs without triggering `explodeBomb()`.
 - **Success / Failure**
   - Landing thresholds are modest (upright tolerance, max speed, vx/vy).
 On success, `shouldRegen=true`; on crash, terrain persists.